Serendipity Happens€¦ to Deliver Million$

 In this blog post, I will offer a new set of beliefs, which can renew and restore faith in corporations and capitalism. “

-Shareholders benefit most when CEOs and boards maximize value for society and act as agents of society rather than shareholders.
+Shareholders benefit most when CEOs and boards maximize value for society and act as rather than shareholders.

 The market favorably receives projects with long-term payoffs, particularly those in research and development.